Adams Mahama muder: Afoko seeks bail pending retrial, but prosecution opposes

 Counsel told the court that, before the case got to the concluding stages of the second trial, there was an application for bail, then bail was granted but for some mysterious reasons even though all the bail conditions were executed, the applicant was not released.

-He said, consequently, there was a decision later where the bail was rescinded and the applicant remanded for eight years with two full trials spanning a period of about six years
+He said, consequently, there was a decision later where the bail was rescinded and the applicant remand for eight years with two full trials spanning a period of about six years.

 Counsel submitted that the continuous detention of the applicant is “unfair, is without any justification and is unconscionable.”